lcsm29/edx-mit-6.00.1x/README.md

 ## [edX MIT 6.00.1x](https://www.edx.org/course/introduction-to-computer-science-and-programming-7) - Intro to CS and Programming Using Python
 I have already [finished](https://github.com/lcsm29/MIT6.0001) the same course on OCW ([MIT 6.0001 Fall 2016](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/)) a few weeks ago (at least finished the problem sets), but that one was pretty old and some provided materials started to break down (e.g. [feedparser](https://github.com/lcsm29/MIT6.0001/commit/c53684d2d6d06465bd0d08087161be7b7d529ee4#diff-d3d78a8e23517614c0c0c8a862b804341cf46d02c80d4db7a515b0f0d299468e)).
 Also, I don't know whether my implementation or style is acceptable or not, as I don't have anyone to review my code.
-My code passed the provided unit tests, but that's about it.
-Then, I found this newer course on edX.
+My code have passed the provided unit tests, but that's about it.

+Then, I found [this newer course](https://www.edx.org/course/introduction-to-computer-science-and-programming-7) on edX.
 The one thing that hooks me to the course is graded assignements and exams, because that's exactly what I needed.
 So I enrolled to the course.
-I'm still not sure what exactly the 'graded' means.
-If it means another sets of automated unit tests, then it's almost useless.
-If it means grading by human, then it might be useful.
+This one seems to have different finger exercises and problem sets, compare to the OCW course, but both are graded automatically by unit testers.
+There might be some other graded assignments or exams behind the paywall.
+I guess I have to pay to figure it out.

 ## Contents
 * [Finger Exercises](https://github.com/lcsm29/edx-mit-6.00.1x/blob/main/finger_exercises.md): All finger exercises and the answers
 * [Problem Sets](https://github.com/lcsm29/edx-mit-6.00.1x/blob/main/problem_sets.md): Provide a link to each solution of each problem set

+## Some Random Info
+* 📅 **Started** on June 3, 2021
+* ℹ️ **Python Versions I used**: [3.9.5](https://www.python.org/downloads/release/python-395/)
+* 🔗 **Link to my repo for OCW courses:** [MIT6.0001](https://github.com/lcsm29/MIT6.0001), [MIT6.0002](https://github.com/lcsm29/MIT6.0002) (work in progress)

 ## Resources
-The following resources are the carbon copy of the resource page of the course.
+The following resources are from the resource page of the course.

 ### Documentations
 * [Official Python 3 Documentation](https://docs.python.org/3/library/index.html) - "official"/technical explanation of what a particular function/operator does, examples of correct syntax, what the various libraries are, etc.